frequency-chain/docs/STYLEGUIDE.md

 Forbidden Term in context with Frequency

 ## XRQCY
 All uppercase.
-May have the word “token” after it.
+May have the word "token" after it.